-INTEGRITY MODEL OF THE RED ELÉCTRICA GROUP Ethics Code Compliance System Code of conduct for suppliers Criminal Compliance System Guide for the prevention of corruption
+Comprehensive model of the Red Eléctrica Group Code of Ethics and Conduct Compliance System Code of Conduct for Suppliers Criminal and Anti- Bribery Compliance System Guide for the prevention of corruption

-6.1.1 Development of ethics and compliance culture
+6.1.1.
+Development of ethics and compliance culture

 Awareness and training are key factors in developing an ethics and compliance culture within the organisation.
-The Compliance Area is responsible for creating an enterprise-wide awareness and understanding of the importance and strategic role of the Red Eléctrica Group's compliance system within the organisation's integrity culture.
+The Compliance Area is responsible for creating an enterprise-wide awareness and understanding of the importance and strategic role of the compliance system for the Red Eléctrica Group, within the organisation's integrity culture.